 Motifs, Imagery & Symbols

 An important recurring motif in the novel The Things They Carried is O’Brien’s discussion about the purpose of stories.
 He talks about how telling his stories is not necessarily therapy for him, but it is cathartic.
 He says that telling war stories makes them come out from the past and into the present, and their purpose is to join the past to the future.
-He writes, “Stories are for eternity, when memory is erased, when there is nothing to remember except the story.”
 He analyzes his penchant for continually telling stories so many years after the war as a 43-year-old man, when his daughter Kathleen calls him on it.
-He supposes that he should probably write about something else, but at the same time, he sees the importance of keeping the stories alive - it keeps his memories, his friends, and even his mistakes alive.
+He supposes that he should probably write about something else, but at the same time, he sees the importance of the stories - it keeps his memories, his friends, and even his mistakes alive.

 The Man I Killed

-An important recurring symbol in the novel The Things They Carried is the young Vietnamese man that O’Brien may or may not have killed.
-This fits in with O’Brien’s musings that every soldier carries a burden from war.
+An important recurring symbol is the young Vietnamese man that O’Brien may or may not have killed.
+This fits with O’Brien’s musings that every soldier carries a burden from war.
 For O’Brien, this man seems to be one of the bigger things that he still carries.
 O’Brien describes the man in grotesque detail after he killed him, but then he speculates about who the man was before, and some of the biographical details seem to line up with O’Brien’s own life.
 He makes a connection with the man, even though he is unclear as to whether or not he did kill him.
 Regardless, the man is a ghost in the stories that O’Brien is clearly still struggling to cope with.

 The Field Where Kiowa Dies

-Another important symbol in the novel The Things They Carried is the field where Kiowa dies.
+Another important symbol is the field where Kiowa dies.
 In the most pleasant of terms, it is a field full of swampy waste: “the village toilet”.
 The men settle in near it and the field is attacked during the night.
 Norman Bowker tells about going towards a screaming Kiowa, but when he gets to him, he’s already underneath the muck.
 He sinks into it and Bowker lets go of his boot, because he can feel himself sliding under, too.
 Bowker says that he could have won the Silver Star if it hadn’t been for the smell.
-Later in the novel, however, O’Brien reveals that it wasn’t Bowker who lost his nerve and the Silver Star that night; it was him.
+Later, O’Brien reveals that it wasn’t Bowker who lost his nerve and the Silver Star that night; it was him.
 Later, O’Brien goes to visit the field with his daughter, Kathleen.
 It is clear that Kiowa’s death still weighs on him.